Discover how to remove red wine stains easily

 Remove red wine stains from clothes: Step by Step

-- Try to soak up the stain as soon as possible.
+- If the red wine stain is fresh, try to soak up the stain as soon as possible.
 You can press a paper towel against the stain to attempt to remove excess wine, but avoid rubbing the fabric as this could push the stain further into the material.

 - Brush off any remaining grains of salt, then pre-treat the stain by applying a stain remover.

-- Check the stain.
-If it isn’t completely gone, then you could try soaking the garment in cold water for an hour or two, and then repeat steps 4 and 5.
+- Check the stain as soon as the wash cycle is complete.
+If the red wine isn’t completely gone, try soaking the garment in cold water for an hour or two, and then repeat steps 4 and 5 before drying.
 Red wine stains on clothing are hard to remove if you tumble-dry or iron the item before the stain is completely gone.
 This is because heat will make the stain set in.

 Ideally, red wine stains should be dealt with as soon as possible to avoid it setting into the fabric and drying.
 Spring into action as soon as you can, in the same way you would for a carpet!
-Don’t worry though, removing dry red wine stains is possible even if it might take a little patience.
+Still, don’t worry if the stain has dried; removing dry red wine stains is possible even if it might take a little patience.